In today's post, I will outline the basic steps for cleaning your Sage coffee machine and how to use them.

 What Is A Clean Cycle In A Sage Coffee Machine?

 Sage espresso machines have a built-in Sage cleaning cycle that should be used on a regular basis.
-When a cleaning cycle is necessary, the ‘clean me’ LED will automatically flash.
+When a cleaning cycle is required, the ‘clean me’ LED will flash automatically.

-How easy can that be, right? if you are wondering, the good news is, it is that easy when you are using coffee equipment.
+How easy can that be, right?
+If you are wondering, the good news is that it is that easy when you are using coffee equipment.

 If you see the ‘clean me’ light flash, simply follow the steps below and consult the Sage coffee machine cleaning guide in your Sage clean me instructions manual.